NiushaGhanbari/doggo-explorer/README.md

 ng serve
 ```

-Navigate to [localhost](http://localhost:4200/) to access the application.
+Navigate to [http://localhost:4200/](http://localhost:4200/) to access the application.

 ## Running Unit Tests
-To execute the unit tests using Karma, run the following command:
+To execute the unit tests using [Karma](https://karma-runner.github.io), run the following command:
 ```bash
 ng test
 ```